Rotifer/SheetsToHtml/README.md

 - This code works for me and I am especially happy with how it deals with things like embedded emojis and merged cells.
 - The generated HTML table may not be an exact simulacrum of its Sheets representation but it is close enough for my purposes.
 - I can drop the table HTML into Markdown documents and it preserves my formatting.
-Doing this in HTML is not trivial and adding formatting -except for cell content alignment- is well-nigh impossible.
+Doing this in HTML is not trivial and adding formatting -except for cell content alignment- is well-nigh impossible with Markdown tables.

 ## Limitations